duereg/manager-readme-1/README.md

 ## To You
-Working in on the same project?
+Working on the same project?
 Or not?
-If you need help, want to validate an idea or If you feel I can do my job better come and talk to me.
+If you need help, want to validate an idea or if you feel I can do my job better come and talk to me.
 I am a big believer in mentorship.
 Mentorship is a two-way street, we all need to have a mentor regardless of our experience.

 Seeking out a mentor/mentee?
-Let' s grab a coffee.
+Let's grab a coffee.

 # 1:1s
 - It is for you.
-- It is not status update unless you want to be.
+- It is not status update unless you want it to be.

-We will have regular scheduled 1:1s.
+We will have regularly scheduled 1:1s.

 # Scheduling a meeting
 My calendar is publicly visible, feel free to schedule one.

-Blocked & Can not find any slot?
+Blocked & cannot find a slot?
 Come and talk to me or send me a message I will try to schedule a time.

-Please **be on Time** and provide following in the meeting invite:
+Please **be on time** and provide following in the meeting invite:

 - Meeting agenda.
 - Location (meeting room or a link for remote meetings).